 Bicycles will be delivered to the normal baggage arrivals area where it must be collected immediately with other baggage.
 SAA will not store any bicycle or accept liability for unclaimed bicycles

 Normal handling procedures will apply.
 You are requested to check-in at least one hour and thirty minutes prior to departure of your flight.
 Passengers travelling on the Mango code share must refer to the Mango guide lines above.

 Guidelines for international travellers:

 International customers must clear their bicycles at first port of entry and proceed to Terminal B counter B42 at OR Tambo International Airport for acceptance.

-Due to the capacity of SA Airlink’s aircrafts there is a limit on how many bicycles Airlink can carry at a time.
+Due to the capacity of Airlink’s aircrafts there is a limit on how many bicycles Airlink can carry at a time.
 With the Cape Town Cycle tour approaching, cyclists will be required to check-in their bicycles as cargo.

 Flysafair have a policy that the bike travels with the passenger and at no stage does the passenger travel without their bike.
 Bikes will also be collected at the baggage collection area.

 Bikes carried as sports equipment at R280.00 per bike per flight.